 The claim that lured Softbank, previous investors such as Tata Power and Cemex and media is that Energy Vault provides much cheaper storage than lithium batteries and does not require the specific geologic features (mountains) that enable traditional energy storage in gravity (pumped hydro power).
-The Energy Vault consists of nothing more than cheap concrete, simple lifting arms and a bit of software.
+The (original) Energy Vault concept consists of nothing more than cheap concrete, simple lifting arms and a bit of software.
 Furthermore, 90% round trip efficiency, a service life of 30 years and (once charged) zero energy loss have been the kind of promises that convinced investors to participate.

 Rapid growth in attention and growth capital

-Energy Vault ‘demonstrated’ it’s technology in August 2018, see second video.
+Energy Vault ‘demonstrated’ its technology in August 2018, see second video.
 According to Quartz that got the scoop at the time, it took ‘only $ 2 mln and nine months’ to realize this demonstration.
 Still quite some time and money, only to lift some oil drums filled with concrete.
 At that time I ignored the hype.
 A few months later, Indian company Tata Power ordered a full scale tower, able to store 35 megawatt hours and deliver 5 megawatts of gravity power.
 I barely managed to ignore the hype.

 The tower ordered by Tata should have been operational in 2019, somewhere in Italy.
 According to Energy Vault it would be the first off many.
 Every subsequent tower should be constructed cheaper than the last.

-On the occasion of this translation I did some research as to exactly where in Italy the tower has been, or should have been, build.
+On the occasion of this translation I did some research as to exactly where in Italy the tower has been, or should have been, built.
 A 130 meter high stack of concrete blocks is hard to miss and should get the attention of at least local press.
 The intended location seems to be the Swiss town Arbedo-Castione, near the Italian border.
 Good enough.
 The project has been scaled down to be 60 meters high.
-Furthermore the protype will not generate power but only serves to test the software.
+Furthermore the prototype will not generate power but only serves to test the software.
 Fair enough.
 Unfortunately, I was not able to find a new (intended) delivery date for this scaled down prototype.